eshaan-s18/cse15l-lab-reports/labReport1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
 This command **does not** output an *error*.
-This example switches the current working directory (`/home`) to `/lecture1` because the command includes a directory argument (`lecture1`) that defines which path the current working directory (now `/lecture1`) should switch to.
-The current working directory changes from `/home` to `/lecture1` as seen in the example above using the `pwd` command which prints the current working directory.
+This example switches the current working directory (`/home`) to `/home/lecture1` because the command includes a directory argument (`lecture1`) that defines which path the current working directory (now `/home/lecture1`) should switch to.
+The current working directory changes from `/home` to `/home/lecture1` as seen in the example above and confirmed using the `pwd` command which prints the current working directory.

 ***path to a file***
 ```